lacyrhoades/gphoto2/README.md

 The man page is in the file doc/gphoto2.1

 ## How do I build it?

 ```
-autoreconf -is  #If using SVN source
+autoreconf --install --symlink
-configure
+./configure
-make
+make                     # or make -j4 for 4 cores, etc.
-make install
+make install             # or sudo make install if needed
 ```

 Out-of-tree builds are supported. `configure --help` may help.